home-assistant/developers.home-assistant/blog/2024-05-09-improving-ci-test-execution.md

 It turned out that the plugin, we used to split the tests into 10 groups, was inefficient.
 Each pytest job needed to discover all tests, even when the job intended to only execute a subset of them.

-Now we have a seperate job to discover all tests and split them into 10 groups.
-The 10 pytest jobs only need to discover and execute a subset of all tests, which leads to reduced execution of 3 hours on each full run.
+Now we have a separate job to discover all tests and split them into 10 groups.
+The 10 pytest jobs only need to execute a subset of all tests.
+Not doing full-discovery in each test runner saves us 3 hours on each full run!

 A short analysis of the 6647 CI workflows in March 2024 revealed the following stats:
 - 2406 were canceled before termination